OpenZeppelin/nile/README.md

 ### How it works

-This implementation takes advantage of the native extensibility features of click.
-Using click and leveraging the Python entrypoints we have a simple manner of handling extension natively on Python environments through dependencies.
+This implementation takes advantage of the native extensibility features of [click](https://click.palletsprojects.com/).
+Using click and leveraging the Python [entrypoints](https://packaging.python.org/en/latest/specifications/entry-points/) we have a simple manner of handling extension natively on Python environments through dependencies.
 The plugin implementation on Nile looks for specific Python entrypoints constraints for adding commands.

-In order for this implementation to be functional, it is needed by the plugin developer to follow some development guidelines defined in this simple plugin example I've implemented extending Nile for a dummy greet extension.
+In order for this implementation to be functional, it is needed by the plugin developer to follow some development guidelines defined in this simple plugin example extending Nile for a dummy greet extension.
 In a brief explanation the guidelines are as follows:

 1. Define a Python module that implement a click command or group: